tcartwright/AddNoteProperty/README.md

 This function will allow you to create very complex PSCustomObject's easily.

+## What it can and cannot do:

+  - It can
+  	- Add or edit complex custom properties to objects
+  	- Add complex arrays with sub objects to those arrays
+  	- Add simple arrays of value types
+  - It can not:
+  	- Edit arrays.
+To edit an array item, pass the individual item into the -InputObject parameter

 ### Examples:

 Installs the latest version of the module from the Powershell Gallery